idirdehmous/pyodb_0.1.0/README.md

 -For a complete import test script, please see 'tests/test_import.py'

 ## Epilogue
--If everything went well,one can use the examples scripts under  'pyodb_0.1.0/tests' and reading the ODB(s) samples included in 'pyodb_0.1.0/odb_samples'. <br />
+-If everything went well,one can use the example scripts under 'pyodb_0.1.0/tests' and reading the ODB(s) samples included in 'pyodb_0.1.0/odb_samples'. <br />

 General info